gitinsky/ansible-role-letsencrypt/README.md

 TODO
 -----

-- Run in standalone mode if now web server is configured
 - Implement individual cron times for different servers
 - Implement one by one generation if run on a group of hosts